Interior style secrets from The Wild Rabbit

 CREATe A COSY SPACE

 The rooms achieve a pared-back yet cosy feel by combining contrasting textures and fabrics, with an unapologetic use of luxurious materials such as the finest linen sheets, organic cotton bath robes and linen towels, as well as mattresses, uppers and pillows that are the very best quality.
+Throws are an opportunity to add cosy texture and a pop of colour.

 The linen curtains are heavily padded and lined for the perfect night’s sleep yet beautifully contrasted with a softer linen blind to filter the light.